|

 Moving to a Conscious Relationship

-If you start to change and take loving care of yourself, your partner may be more attracted to you and start to take better care of the relationship as well.
+If you start to change and take loving care of yourself, your partner may be more attracted to you and start to

 Or he may well get angry and feel confused for a while.
-Often at some later time, he will shift and make more conscious change himself as well.
+Often at some later time, he will

-With the clients that I work with, most of the time when one partner really makes conscious choice for herself, the other partner eventually stops being reactive and starts to learn to become more conscious himself.
+With the clients that I work with, most of the time when one partner really makes

-and into sharing love
+Moving away from blaming, and into sharing love with each other

-When each partner in a relationship makes conscious choice for their feelings and needs, they move beyond neediness and blame, and are able to share their love with each other.
+When each partner in a relationship makes conscious choice for their feelings and needs, they move beyond neediness and blame,

-In conscious relationship, you also learn to cope with the things that you can’t change in the relationship, and learn to accept it with more inner peace.
+In conscious relationship, you also learn to cope with the things that you can’t change in the relationship,

 Ground Rules for Couples-Based Individual Counseling